BIGBEASTISHANK/bigbeastishank.com/src/blogPost/player-movenment-in-unity3d.md

 #####

 **_Note:_** Make an empty gameObject(ground check) and put it on player feet or in other tearms put it below player object.
 Then drag and drop that object inside player then again drag that ground check object in inspector and insert it in the place of **Ground Check**.
+Now click on your ground and them select layer as **Ground**.
+Now set groundCheckSize to 0.2.
+Now set ground layer to ground in player.
+You are ready to go.

 #